2i2c-org/zero-to-bootcamp/book/tech/index.md

 ### hubploy
 [hubploy]() can automate the process of:
 - using `repo2docker` to build a Docker image
-- using `sops` to decrypt secret configuration for a local Helm chart
+- using `sops` to temporary decrypt secret configuration for a local Helm chart
 - using `helm` to deploy a local Helm chart

 ### repo2docker
-`repo2docker` is a tool to
+`repo2docker` is a tool to TODO

 ### sops